covidgreen/covid-green-infra/docs/secrets-parameters.md

 }
 ```
 ##### apkCertificateDigestSha256
 An array of SHA-265 hashes of the certificates used to sign the APK.
-Can be set to a falsy value to disable the check.
+Can be set to a false value to disable the check.

 ##### apkDigestSha256
 The SHA-256 hash of the APK file.
+Can be set to a false value to disable the check and should be set to false if there are multiple
+supported versions deployed.

 ##### apkPackageName
 The name of the APK package.